SlimRunner/advent-of-cpp/readme.md

 * It went smoothly.
 * I turned the winning numbers into a set and simply queried them against the lotto numbers.
 If they existed, count them.
 #### Part 2
+* It went smoothly.
+* I did a small refactor to include a per card counter which was used to accumulate the number of winning numbers times the appropriate count of cards.

 <!-- ---
 ### Day \#